 **Note: Despite any complimentary services received, all thoughts and opinions remain my own**

-My experience of Porto, apart from the March weather, was a pleasant and enjoyable one and I was able to experience and recommend many different things to see and do there.
+My experience of Porto researching for Rough Guides, apart from the March weather was a pleasant and enjoyable one and I was able to experience and recommend many different things to see and do in Porto.
 Now let’s have a look at where to stay in Porto.

 Hostels – where to stay in Porto

 The best one I had the experience of staying in was the Gallery Hostel in Bombarda Street – the Art District of Porto.
 The area offers a lot of design boutiques and vintage shops, as well as being great for nightlife.
 The hostel itself is a converted townhouse and is more luxury in style, offering en-suite Double, Twin and Triple (great for families) rooms – and four or six bed dorms.
 Towels and sheets are provided, as well as breakfast and the occasional dinner evening.